 Early Care and Education

-The California Department of Public Health’s Nutrition Education and Obesity Prevention Branch (NEOPB) recognizes the importance of focusing on the zero-to-five age group as part of nutrition education and obesity prevention efforts.
-Local Health Departments selecting this group as a target for their nutrition education activities are encouraged to consider service to the children themselves; early childhood is an important time to help establish healthy habits and to expose children to a variety of healthy foods.
-Education can also be focused on parents and other adult caregivers (such as childcare providers, pre-school teachers, aides, afterschool program leads, etc.).
+The California Department of Public Health’s Nutrition Education and Obesity Prevention Branch (NEOPB) recognizes the importance of focusing on the birth-to-five age group as part of nutrition education and policy, systems and environmental change efforts.
+Local Health Departments selecting this group as a target for their activities are encouraged to consider service to the children themselves, as early childhood is an important time to help establish healthy habits and to expose children to a variety of healthy foods.
+Activities should also be focused on parents and other adult caregivers (such as childcare providers, preschool teachers, aides, afterschool program leads, etc.).

 The development of healthy and active early care and education environments is encouraged.
 This includes aspects such as serving and promoting healthy foods and beverages, implementing healthy celebrations and meetings, and providing multiple opportunities for daily physical activity—all supported by healthy site policies and systems.